 - Descriptive and inferential statistics

 If you do have some knowledge, be specific about how statistical analysis ties into business goals.
 List the types of statistical calculations you’ve used in the past and what business insights those calculations yielded.

-Can you define this term?
+11. Can you define these terms?

 - Normal distribution